tristanpenman/lung-segmentation-tool/README.md

     cd lung-segmentation-tool
     pip install -r requirements.txt

-You may choose to install the package on your system:
+You may also choose to install the package on your system:

     pip install .

 ## Usage

-Included in this package is an executable script called `lung-segmentation-tool`, which can be used to load CT scans in MetaImage (.mhd) and DICOM (.dcm) format.
+Included in this package is a visualisation tool called `lung-segmentation-tool`.
+This can be used to load CT scans in MetaImage (.mhd) and DICOM (.dcm) format.

-This tool can be launched from the command line, with options to configure the step size of the generated mesh:
+You can launch the visualisation tool from the command line, using options that configure the step size of the generated mesh:

     lung-segmentation-tool \
         --scan-path ${PATH_TO_SCAN} \
         --step-size 1

-Choosing a larger step size will shorten the time taken to generate a mesh, at the cost of lower detail.
+Choosing a larger step size will shorten the time taken to generate a mesh, but will result in lower detail.

-If you have cloned the git repository, but not installed the package, you may need to set your `PYTHONPATH` environment variable when running `lung-segmentation-tool`:
+If you have cloned the git repository but not installed the package, you should still be able to run the visualisation tool locally:

-    PYTHONPATH=`pwd` ./bin/lung-segmentation-tool \
+    ./bin/lung-segmentation-tool \
         --scan-path ${PATH_TO_SCAN} \
+        --step-size 1

+## Example

+An example CT scan is included in the [data](./data) directory.
+CT scans tend to be quite large, so this scan has been compressed using `xz`.
+Before using this scan, you'll need to decompress it:

+    cd data
+    tar xvf 1.3.6.1.4.1.14519.5.2.1.6279.6001.219909753224298157409438012179.tar.xz
+    cd ..

+Now you can run it through the visualisation tool:

+    ./bin/lung-segmentation-tool \
+        --scan-path data/1.3.6.1.4.1.14519.5.2.1.6279.6001.219909753224298157409438012179.mhd \
         --step-size 1

 ## Screenshot